The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 It’s our goal to give you what you need to work with your healthcare team to create the best possible treatment plan, adhere to that plan, and increase your confidence as you manage your afib and prevent afib-related strokes.

-• A program book, including the schedule, faculty bios, information about sponsors, and a place to take notes.
+• A downloadable program book, including the schedule, faculty bios, information about sponsors, and a place to take notes.

 “Very valuable experience.
 Well organized—sessions began and ended on time.
 The speakers were excellent—experts in their fields.”

 “Really enjoyed each and every speaker; each one was relaxed in talking and sharing the knowledge they have.
-Going into an MD appointment, they don’t always share all of the information we’ve received this past three days.”
+Going into an MD appointment, they don’t always share all of the information we’ve received these past three days.”

 “Everything was top-notch.
 Speakers excellent, food plentiful and delicious, everything was so well thought out.”